laduplessis/JekyllTest/_posts/2016-08-22-playing-with-Jekyll.md

 	- Numbered and unnumbmered lists
 	- Emphasis
 	- Inline typewriter
+	- Horizontal rule
 - Code blocks (No problem)
-- Hyperlinks
+- Hyperlinks (ok)
-- Instructions in box
+- Instructions in box (have to be verbatim)
-- Figures + captions
+- Figures + captions (no captions, probably works better with html include)
 - Screenshot figures
 - Equations
 - Footnotes
 - References
-- Title, authors, license and dates
+- Title, authors, license and dates (easy enough)

 ## Heading 2